Treatment for tennis elbow

 - Working on an assembly line

-- Another tennis elbow cause is a direct blow to your elbow can also make the tendons swell.
+- Another tennis elbow cause is a direct blow to your elbow, making the tendons swell.

 Who is at high risk of developing tennis elbow?

-Based on the occupation/sports that a person is engaged in, two significant groups of people are susceptible to tennis elbow:
+Based on the occupation or sport that a person is engaged in, two significant groups of people are susceptible to tennis elbow:

-There is a strong correlation between the type of activity a person engages in and tennis elbow; since manual labor involves lifting heavy weights or involves more than everyday stress on the wrist, arm, and elbow, people like laborers, carpenters, plumbers are usually a high-risk category for tennis elbow.
-Tasks that involve long durations of wrist and elbow movement, like painting, also can lead to tennis elbow.
+There is a strong correlation between the type of activity a person engages in and tennis elbow; since manual labor involves lifting heavy weights or involves more than everyday stress on the wrist, arm, and elbow, people like laborers, carpenters, and plumbers are usually a high-risk category for tennis elbow.
+Tasks that involve long periods of wrist and elbow movement, like painting, can also lead to tennis elbow.

-Apart from manual laborers, there are also weight lifters that are a part of this high-risk category, especially professional weight lifters that have been lifting weights since a very young age and make themselves susceptible to tennis elbow.
+Apart from manual laborers, there are also weight lifters who are a part of this high-risk category, especially professional weight lifters who have been lifting weights since a very young age and make themselves susceptible to tennis elbow.

-Tennis elbow is called so because tennis players were one of the first group who reported the problem; this does not mean that only tennis players are afflicted by tennis elbow.
+Tennis elbow got its name because tennis players were among the first groups to report the issue, but this does not imply that only tennis players suffer from it.
 However, people who are engaged in racquet sports like badminton are also equally susceptible to tennis elbow.
-Athletes like golfers and those competing in more weight-oriented sports like the shot put and the discus throw have also been affected by tennis elbow.
+Tennis elbow has also affected athletes in more weight-focused sports like the shot put and discus throw.

 The only thing to remember is that tennis elbow is curable, and when diagnosed on time, the time taken to recover is less.